Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Conclusions

 \section{Conclusions}

 Previous work has indicated the existence of localized states for certain random walks with preferential resetting to sites visited in the past \cite{FBGM2017,BFGM2019,sepehrinia2025localization}.
 A simple model considers an infinite $1d$ lattice, with a single impurity site representing a resource patch with a larger attractiveness than the other sites.
 Due to the reinforced dynamics, the walker does not diffuse away at late times but tends to an exponential stationary distribution peaked at the impurity.
 This emergent property can be associated to a phenomenon of spatial learning, mimicking the activity of a foraging animal that would settle down thanks to memory around a zone where resources are abundant in a scarce environment.
-In the present work, we have studied how such a localization is affected by imperfect memory, when the walker slowly forgets about the steps performed further into in the past.
+In the present work, we have studied how such a localization is affected by imperfect memory, when the walker slowly forgets about the steps it performed further in the past.
 This assumption is more realistic for animals and humans and also gives rise to new phenomena.

 As a first result, we have observed that if memory decays slowly enough, such that the effective number of remembered time-steps still grows unbounded with time (albeit sub-linearly), the walker keeps localizing and its stationary density is actually the same as in the perfect memory case.
 Secondly, according to a de-correlation approximation, these localized solutions turn out to be linearly stable.
-The relaxation of small perturbations depends on the memory kernel and it is not exponential with time: the leading mode relaxes to zero as an inverse power-law of time $t^{-|\nu|}$ with a non-trivial exponent which depends on the parameters of the model.
-A power-law is also thought to describe the relaxation of the classic vertex reinforced random walk, in connection with urn models \cite{pemantle1999vertex}.
+The relaxation of small perturbations depends on the memory kernel and is not exponential in time: the leading perturbation mode relaxes to zero as an inverse power-law $t^{-|\nu|}$ with a non-trivial exponent which depends on the parameters of the model.
+We note that a power-law is also thought to describe the relaxation of the classic vertex reinforced random walk, in connection with urn models \cite{pemantle1999vertex}.